 What They Found

-The study presented two cases of neonates who developed severe glans penis ischemia following circumcision.
+The study presented two cases of neonates who developed severe glans penis ischaemia following circumcision.
 Both neonates received hyperbaric oxygen therapy (HBOT) as salvage treatment, leading researchers to conclude that HBOT may prevent full necrosis if applied early.

 Canadian Relevance